mirwaisfarahi/Todo-List/README.md

 # Todo List Application

 > This is a HTML/CSS and Javscript based web application.
-It is used to add books with title and author details.
-This project has been developed as a part of Microverse Module 2 projects with ES6 syntax.
+It is used as a todo list for daily tasks.

 ## Built With